eloomi/rest-api/README.md

-# eloomi Rest API v3 documentation
+# eloomi REST API v3 documentation
-The eloomi Rest API contains all the needed information and details to get started!
+The eloomi REST API contains all the needed information and details to get started!

 ## Authentication
 Authenticating with the API is done with bearer tokens, and requires a Client ID and Client Secret, which can be provided by reaching out to us, and the process to authenticate is as follow.